AlamRishad/MultiGaming/README.md

 ## Screenshots
-This is my login page , if you registered before , then you can giving ( email , paasword) / Click Sign in With Google and select your google account for login.
-If you haven't any account , then click the register button.
+This is my login page , if you registered before , then you can give your ( email , paasword) for login or you  can Click (Sign in With Google) Button  and select your google account for login.
+If you don't haven any account , then click the register button.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/logIn.PNG?raw=true)

-This is register page , here you can give your email and password for create account.
+This is register page , Give your email and password for create account.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/register.PNG?raw=true)

-Give valid email , password then click register button.
+You have to give valid email and strong password.
+Now click register button.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/registration.PNG?raw=true)

-If registration completed , then show login page .
-And give the valid email password then login.
-You can also login pressing Sign in with Google(Google Authentication) button.
+After completing registration , You can login in your account using  valid email and password .
+You can also login using 'Sign in with Google'(Google Authentication) button.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/logIn.PNG?raw=true)
 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/emailpasslogin.PNG?raw=true)

-This is my homepage.Here I use recycleview to show the games images.
-If you want to play any of them , then just click the image which you want to play.
+You have signin Successfully.
+This is your homepage.
+Now you can enjoy your favourite game.
+Click on your favourite game image.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/homepage.PNG?raw=true)

-If you click quiz image .
-Then start quiz game .
-When the game is ended , then you can quit or continue the game.
-If you quit  , then you go to the homepage.
+Quiz:
+After entering quiz game , you will find five random questions.
+You will have to answer the questions one by one.
+After answering all the questions you will automatically view your score.
+If you want to play again , click 'NEW GAME'.If you click 'END QUIZ' , you will automatically go to homepage.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/startquiz.PNG?raw=true)
 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/endquiz.PNG?raw=true)

-If you click Tic Tac Toe image.
-Then start tictactoe game .
-When the game is ended , then you can quit or continue the game.
-If you quit  , then you go to the homepage.
+TicTacToe:
+After entering tictactoe game , You will find a box.
+Here , at a time two people can play this game.
+On your turn you will click on any small box.
+If you want to play again , click 'RESTART'.If you click 'ENDGAME' , you will automatically go to homepage.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/Calculator.PNG?raw=true)
 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/endtiktaktoe.PNG?raw=true)

+Calculator:
-If you click Calculator image.
-Then start calculator .
-You can use this calcolator to calculate something, If you pressed back vutton , then you go to the homepage.
+Here You can  summation , subtraction , multiply and division.
+If you pressed 'back' button , you will go to homepage.

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/Calculator.PNG?raw=true)
 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/startcalculator.PNG?raw=true)

-If you click Snake image.
-Then show new game and end game button .If you click new game , then the game started .
-When the game is ended , then show new game and end game button again.
-If you press endgame button  , then you go to the homepage.
+Snake:

 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/snake.PNG?raw=true)
 ![App Screenshot](https://github.com/AlamRishad/MultiGaming/blob/master/ScreenShoot/snakegmae.PNG?raw=true)